jkrukoff/llists/doc/llists.md

 ## Description ##

-This module provides an iterator type, which is an opaque record wrapped around a list continuation.
-These iterators are then used to provide a version of the stdlib `lists` functions which only evaluate elements of the iterator when needed.
+This module provides an iterator type which is an opaque record wrapped around a list continuation.
+These iterators are then used to provide a version of the stdlib `lists` functions which only evaluate elements of the iterator when demanded.

 Several simple iterator constructors are provided as well as a general purpose `unfold/2` constructor.